How To Show Tables In Mysql

 ) COMMENT='Table storing customer information';

-By following these tips and expert advice, you can ensure that your tables are well-designed, efficiently managed, and easy to maintain.
+By following these tips and expert advice, you can make sure your tables are well-designed, efficiently managed, and easy to maintain.
 This will lead to improved performance, scalability, and data integrity.

 Frequently Asked Questions (FAQ)